 Rajiv Sethi is a Professor of Economics at Barnard College, Columbia University and an External Professor at the Santa Fe Institute.
-He has previously held visiting positions at Microsoft Research in New York City, and at the Institute for Advanced Study in Princeton.
-He is on the editorial boards of the American Economic Review and Economics and Philosophy.
+He is currently a Joy Foundation Fellow at the Radcliffe Institute for Advanced Study at Harvard University, and has previously held visiting positions at Microsoft Research in New York City and the Institute for Advanced Study in Princeton.
+He has served on the editorial boards of the American Economic Review and Economics and Philosophy, and is a founding associate editor of Collective Intelligence.

 His current research deals with information and beliefs.